holadepo/docs/astro/create-deployment.md

     - **Description**: Optional.
 Enter a description for your Deployment.
     - **Cluster**: Select the Astro Cluster in which you want to create this Deployment.
 4. Optional.
 Edit the Deployment resource settings.
 See [Configure Deployment Resources](configure-deployment-resources.md).
-5. Click **Create Deployment** and within a short period the following screen appears:
+5. Click **Create Deployment**.
+The following screen appears:

     ![Cloud UI Deployment Configuration](/img/docs/deployment-configuration.png)

     The initial status of all new Deployments is `UNHEALTHY`.
-This indicates that the Deployment's Webserver and Scheduler are still spinning up in your cloud.
-In a few minutes the status changes to `HEALTHY` and you can move to step 5.
+This indicates that the Deployment's Webserver and Scheduler are being created in your Astro Cluster.
+In a few minutes, the status changes to `HEALTHY` and you can move to step 3.

 ## Step 3: Access the Airflow UI